0s1arthak/Streamly/README.md

  # Streamly

 A video streaming platform in active development.
-The project currently focuses on a secure, OTP-based authentication flow and scaffolding for video upload and HLS streaming.
+The project currently focuses on a secure, OTP-based authentication flow and asynchronous video upload processing with Bull MQ for scalable background jobs.

 ## Project Overview

 Streamly is a full-stack video streaming application built with:
 - **Frontend**: React with Vite
-- **Backend**: Express.js with MongoDB
+- **Backend**: Express.js with MongoDB and Redis
 - **Current Branch**: `feat/Authentication`

-The repository implements a secure signup flow using email OTPs and prepares the backend for video processing (FFmpeg/HLS).
+The repository implements a secure signup flow using email OTPs and asynchronous video processing with Bull MQ for efficient handling of resource-intensive tasks.

 ## Features (Current Status)